The Origins of Irish Surnames

 Gallagher

-The Gallagher clan has been in County Donegal since the 4th century and Gallagher is the most common surname in this area.
+The Gallagher clan has been in County Donegal since the 4th century, and Gallagher is the most common surname in this area.
 Descendent of Gallchobhar, an Irish king.
-Gallagher is the anglicized form of ‘Ó Gallchobhair’ meaning a ‘descendant of Gallchobhar.’
+Gallagher is the anglicized form of ‘Ó Gallchobhair’, meaning a ‘descendant of Gallchobhar.’

 Irish spelling: Ó Gallchobhair

-Meaning: two Irish words ‘gall’ meaning ‘stranger’ and ‘cabhair’ meaning ‘help.’
+Meaning: two Irish word,s ‘gall’ meaning ‘stranger’ and ‘cabhair’ meaning ‘help.’

 Healy